dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A11: DCE - Regression Case Studies
 # Date Created: Cycle 16
 # Author: AI Model & Curator
-# Updated on: C16 (Add Case Study for Checkbox State Management)
+# Updated on: C61 (Add cases for flatten message and spacebar bugs)

 - **Key/Value for A0:**
 - **Description:** Documents recurring bugs, their root causes, and codified solutions to prevent future regressions during development.